JakeSteam/blog-programming/_posts/2023-07-29-calculating-jekyll-blog-word-count-and-more.md

 Adding up word counts across the 3 sites, we end with **230,126** (152243+72107+5776).
 230k words feels like quite a lot, especially as 2 of the sites are under 18 months old, with likely around 90-100k words written in that time period.
 [Apparently](https://prowritingaid.com/average-book-length#:~:text=What%20Is%20the%20Average%20Novel,shorter%20than%20novels%20for%20adults.)
 90k words is typical for a novel, so I hope you've all enjoyed reading the rather chaotic and varied story over that time period!

 ## Conclusion

+Before any calculations, I predicted "my total word count must be in the hundreds of thousands"... and 230k fits within that very broad range.
+Whilst the totals themselves are relatively impressive, in the future I might improve the plugin to add a breakdown by year, since I strongly suspect mine will ramp up drastically.

+Speaking of the plugin, it's entirely possible better ones exist.
+However, a search for "jekyll count words" (and a lot of similar terms) generally showed either the word count in a post (which is included already...), or random chaotic scripts.
+[Matt's script](https://github.com/mattgemmell/Jekyll-Posts-Word-Count/blob/master/posts-word-count.rb), whilst simple, was a very understandable "loop through posts, build up stats" style plugin, more of a script than a fully fledged plugin.

+This simplicity meant I could technically write my first ever Ruby code, since his framework could easily have new keywords, logic, or even entire tags added to it.
+I'm very grateful to his great start, and very impressed that it's almost all 9 years old with only 1-2 merged PRs since then!
+Hopefully he'll agree with my changes to the project, but if not this article should serve as a useful enough guide for others.

+Benefiting from then contributing to an open source library is always a good feeling!